geoffsmith82/Symposium2023/README.md

 ### Getting the projects working
   - Each of the cloud API's need to have been setup in their respective developer consoles.
   - Run the TestAPIs project and select the Settings->API Keys... menu item.
 Add the api for the providers you want to use.
   - If you're not using a particular provider you don't need a key for it.
+Just leave the key blank in the API Keys dialog.

 ## Questions about code and how to set things up
   - Please feel free to raise issues about any questions you have about the code.
 I know there is a lot to this project and lots to setup, so I would like to improve the documentation to make it easy for everyone to use all the parts of this project.